 Forensics: Handwriting analysis

-Each person has a unique way of writing.
-Handwriting analysis is a process that relies on knowledge of the unique characteristics of letter formation and the physiological processes behind writing — the ways in which a person's fine motor skills can affect their handwriting and leave clues to the writer's identity.
+Handwriting analysis is based on an understanding of the unique characteristics of letter formation and the physiological processes behind writing — the ways in which a person's fine motor skills can affect their handwriting.

 Used in tactics: Incrimination